-The world is full of interesting places to visit.
-Ireland is one of the places that are worth mentioning.
+The world is a whole of exciting places to visit.
+Ireland is one of the places worth mentioning.
 Like many cities in Ireland, Donegal is full of beautiful sceneries and fascinating attractions.
-Two water passages happen to surround the city; Donegal Bay and Lough Eske.
+Two water passages surround the city: Donegal Bay and Lough Eske.

 The History of Donegal

-Most of the cities around the world developed through the foreign settlements that took place around.
-This is the case with Donegal and there is evidence to support the presence of settlements during prehistoric times.
-Many sources confirmed that there was archaeological evidence for settlements around Donegal like the remaining defensive earthworks and ringforts.
+Most of the cities around the world developed through the foreign settlements that took place around them.
+This is the case with Donegal, and there is evidence to support the presence of settlements during prehistoric times.
+Many sources confirmed archaeological evidence for settlements around Donegal, such as the remaining defensive earthworks and ringforts.

 The government of the O’Donnell dynasty used to take Donegal as its capital.
-They were the Gaelic royal family that ruled other countries for a very long time.
-O’Donnell dynasty actually played a significant part in shaping the history of Ireland.
+The Gaelic royal family ruled other countries for a very long time.
+O’Donnell dynasty played a significant part in shaping the history of Ireland.

 They became involved with Ireland since they were part of the disapproval of the English colonisation of Ireland.
-O’Donnell royal family remained against the English occupation for centuries; generations after generations from the 15th to the 17th centuries.
+O’Donnell’s royal family remained against the English occupation for centuries, generation after generation from the 15th to the 17th centuries.

 Captain Basil Brooke

-There is a barrier known as the Siege of Donegal that was laid in 1601; during the Nine Years’ War.
-In 1607, the English Crown managed to take over the castle and the lands surrounding it.
-Those properties were gifted to Captain Basil Brooke, an Englishman that descended from Viscounts Brookeborough.
+A barrier known as the Siege of Donegal was laid in 1601 during the Nine Years’ War.
+In 1607, the English Crown took over the castle and the surrounding lands.
+Those properties were gifted to Captain Basil Brooke, an Englishman who descended from Viscount Brookeborough.

 Later, he became a Sir instead of a Captain and took over the Donegal castle in 1611.
-Sir Brooke had actually performed more than a few reconstruction efforts to the castle.
-He added a Jacobean-style wing to it and made some adjustments to its physical appearance.
+Sir Brooke had performed more than a few reconstruction efforts to the castle.
+He added a Jacobean-style wing to it and adjusted its physical appearance.

 The Diamond is now one of the most popular social gathering hubs.
 Brooke happened to be the one who established it.
-In fact, the final outline of Donegal he made was the same as it looks nowadays.
+In fact, his final outline of Donegal was the same as it looks nowadays.

-There are also several graves that prove the existence of the Great Famine in Donegal at some point.
-A workhouse stands as testament to that period that lasted from 1845 until 1852.
-The workhouse includes many graves that embrace bodies of those who fell victims to the famine at that time.
+Several graves prove the existence of the Great Famine in Donegal at some point.
+A workhouse is a testament to that period from 1845 until 1852.
+The workhouse includes many graves that embrace the bodies of those who fell victim to the famine at that time.
 The workhouse is currently part of a local hospital.

 There was what the Irish called the Donegal Abbey; it existed in the 15th century.
-However, nothing is left of that except a small part called the Franciscan abbey and It sits on the Southern shore of the River Eske Bay.
-Donegal castle is also another building that still exists on the banks of the River Eske.
+However, nothing is left of that except a small part called the Franciscan abbey, which sits on the Southern shore of the River Eske Bay.
+Donegal Castle is another building that still exists on the banks of the River Eske.

 Saint Patrick

-Saint Patrick has always been a prominent character in Irish history as well as mythology.
-He was one of the significantly dominant saints who got to Ireland and introduced Christianity.
+Saint Patrick has always been a prominent character in Irish history and mythology.
+He was one of the significantly dominant saints who introduced Christianity to Ireland.
 Patrick had lived in Ireland nearly during the second half of the 5th century.
 People regard him as the very first saint in many counties around Ireland.
-Besides, many people see him as the one who actually brought Christianity to Ireland.
+Besides, many people see him as bringing Christianity to Ireland.

-Saint Patrick was the reason why a big part of society converted to Christianity.
+Saint Patrick was why a big part of society converted to Christianity.
 He managed to wipe off a lot of practices of the Celtic religion and Polytheism, replacing them with Christianity.

 How Did Patrick Arrive in Ireland?

 The story goes that when Patrick was 16 years old, Irish pirates kidnapped him from Britain, his home.
 They took him to Ireland as a slave and made him take care of their animals.
-Six years later, Patrick managed to escape and he went back to his family in Britain.
+Six years later, Patrick escaped and returned to his family in Britain.

-When Patrick became a priest he decided to go back to Ireland.
+When Patrick became a priest, he decided to go back to Ireland.
 He returned to the same place from where he had once escaped.
-He probably chose Ireland because he was familiar with most of the country’s traditions and places.
+He probably chose Ireland because he knew most of the country’s traditions and places.
 After all, he spent six years of his life in Ireland.
 There, he worked as a bishop.
 It is not clear where he worked, though.

-Patrick then became an official saint in Ireland and helped many people convert to Christianity.
-Conall Gulban was the very first person to convert to Christianity because of Saint Patrick.
-His family’s conversion added to the credibility of Saint Patrick and his efforts; especially as they were in a leadership role.
+Patrick became an official saint in Ireland and helped many people convert to Christianity.
+Conall Gulban was the first to convert to Christianity because of Saint Patrick.
+His family’s conversion added to the credibility of Saint Patrick and his efforts, especially as they were in a leadership role.

 Places of Interest in Donegal

-Visiting Ireland is always fun, for there will always be new places to explore and an interesting history to learn.
+Visiting Ireland is always fun; there will always be new places to explore and a fascinating history.
 We gathered all the possible places you can head to while in Donegal to help make your journey easier.
 They are plenty, so hurry up and check them out!

 Arranmore Island

 Arranmore Island is one of the top tourist attractions.
-With a population of only 500 people, the island is so small that you can tour all of its corners in around three hours.
-It features lots of stunning cliffs that give you a spectacular view of the Atlantic Ocean.
+With only 500 people, the island is so tiny that you can tour all its corners in around three hours.
+It features many stunning cliffs, giving you a spectacular Atlantic Ocean view.
 You can also watch the eye-pleasing sandy beaches from there.

 Fishing is among the most performed activities on Arranmore Island.
-You can also pay a visit to a bird sanctuary there—that’s something to see for birdwatchers!
+You can also visit a bird sanctuary there—that’s something to see for birdwatchers!

 Carrickfinn Beach

 Carrickfinn Blue Flag Beach is a magnificent beach in Donegal.
 People usually refer to it as Carrickfinn Beach, for it is easier and shorter that way.
-The beach lies on the western coast of the county and it is very close to Annagry.
-There, you will enjoy the bright sand dunes.
-You will need to check the tidal phases that are announced throughout the day.
+The beach lies on the western coast of the county, and it is very close to Annagry.
+There, you will enjoy the bright dunes.
+You will need to check the tidal phases announced throughout the day.

 Doagh Famine Village

 Donegal had faced a period of great hunger at some point in history.
-So, there must have been traces left behind to tell the story of that crisis.
+So, traces must have been left behind to tell the story of that crisis.
 There is a village that people call the Doagh Famine Village.
 This village has been around since the time of the famine; it survived to tell the story.
-The village is part of the Inishowen Peninsula in the north of Donegal.
+The town is part of the Inishowen Peninsula in the north of Donegal.

-There are many buildings in that village that made it to the present day, telling the stories of the deceased victims.
+Many buildings in that village made it to the present day, telling the stories of the deceased victims.
 Those buildings are the Presbyterian Meeting House, a Republican Safe House, Hedge School, the Orange Hall, and Mass Rock.

 Donegal Castle

 Donegal Castle is one of the most significant buildings in this Irish county.
-It dates back to the 15th century and still exists to our present day.
+It dates back to the 15th century and still exists today.
 The castle oversees the banks of the River Eske.
 Red Hugh O’Donnell was the one who built it, before Sir Basil Brooke made improvements to the building two centuries later.

-The castle had survived a lot of wearing factors; it actually stood in ruins for a very long time.
-However, the damages are no longer there, for restoration has taken place and it’s much better than it ever was.
+The castle had survived many wearing factors; it stood in ruins for a long time.
+However, the damages are no longer there, for restoration has taken place and is much better than ever.
 The castle belonged to its builder and his family, the clan of O’Donnell.
 That clan was among the ruling families of Gaelic Ireland.

 Dunree Bay

-Dunree Bay is one of the top Irish attractions that sits on the Inishowen Peninsula.
+Dunree Bay is one of the top Irish attractions on the Inishowen Peninsula.
 This Bay is close to the military museum of Fort Dunree.
 People go there to enjoy the scenery while sailing along the bay.
 The beach is quiet and suitable for relaxation.
-It is the best place to forget about your responsibilities and enjoy the tranquility it provides.
-Give yourself the opportunity to relax under the warming sun; you certainly deserve it!
+It is the best place to forget about your responsibilities and enjoy the tranquillity it provides.
+Allow yourself to relax under the warming sun; you certainly deserve it!

 Glenevin Waterfall

-No need to say a lot about this fact; waterfalls look terrific.
+There is no need to say much about this; waterfalls look terrific.
 Even the sound of the waters crashing into the stones is very satisfying.
 If you want to watch one of those world’s wonders, head to Clonmany.
-There is an amazing waterfall, Glenevin Waterfall, that sits on a natural landscape.
-To reach there, you might need to walk around two kilometres in the woods.
+A fantastic waterfall, Glenevin Waterfall, sits on a natural landscape.
+You might need to walk around two kilometres in the woods to get there.

 Glenveagh National Park

-In Ireland, there are six different national parks and they are all equally magnificent.
+There are six different national parks in Ireland, and they are all equally magnificent.
 Glenveagh is one of those six national parks.
 It sits in the northwest of Donegal.
 That park embraces a wide range of plants and wildlife.
-Formerly, it was a private forest for deer when the government started to make use of those lands.
+Formerly, it was a private forest for deer when the government started using those lands.
 However, in 1975, they changed it into a national park where people can enjoy the wilderness.

 The Inishowen Peninsula

-The Inishowen Peninsula is one of Ireland’s treasures, with its massive area and a great variety of splendid scenery and terrific landscapes.
-That peninsula happens to give you the opportunity to observe the beauty of the Atlantic Ocean.
+The Inishowen Peninsula is one of Ireland’s treasures, with its massive area, splendid scenery, and terrific landscapes.
+That peninsula allows you to observe the beauty of the Atlantic Ocean.
 Over and beyond, the sight of the ocean is blended with magnificent cliff tops and shining sandy beaches.
-The island has lots of attractions, including the ancient fort, Grianan of Aileach.
-In the past times, that fort was the base for the clan of O’Neill.
+The island has many attractions, including the ancient fort, Grianan of Aileach.
+In the past, that fort was the base for the clan of O’Neill.
 That fort has been around since 1700 BC.

 Some of the famous Inishowen towns are Buncrana, Muff, and Moville.
-Greencastle is a fishing port that is worth visiting in the northeast of the Inishowen Peninsula.
+Greencastle is a fishing port worth visiting northeast of the Inishowen Peninsula.

 Grianan of Aileach

-The site is very historic, most probably dating back to 5th century.
-The Grianan of Aileach was an important area for the Kings of Ailech.
-It is also believed that St. Patrick visited the site and baptised local people there.
+The site is historic, probably dating back to the 5th century.
+The Grianan of Aileach was an essential area for the Kings of Ailech.
+St. Patrick is also believed to have visited the site and baptised local people there.

 Lough Derg

 In the Irish language, Lough means lake.
 Lough Derg is one of many lakes in Donegal.
-It located on the west side of Donegal Town.
+It is located on the west side of Donegal Town.
 Station Island is a small island that you find there.
 You will realize that people have a story to tell regarding that lake.
 They believe that it was the purgatory of Saint Patrick and that he used to fast while staying there.
-During medieval times, this lake was actually a place where people perform pilgrimage.
+During medieval times, this lake was actually a place where people performed pilgrimage.
 Until today, some people still travel there for the sake of the pilgrimage.
-This usually takes place during summer and people stay there for three days at most.
+This usually occurs during summer, and people stay there for at most three days.

 Malin Head:

 This is the exact northern point of the island of Ireland.
-Just like most of the places in Ireland, Malin Head consists of many spectacular sceneries.
-You will always find something that is worth staring at.
-Everyone who had ever been to Ireland definitely went to visit Malin Head.
+Just like most places in Ireland, Malin Head has many spectacular scenery.
+You will always find something worth staring at.
+Everyone who had ever been to Ireland went to visit Malin Head.
 It is not a destination to miss.

 Mount Errigal:

-Mount Errigal is one of Ireland’s marvellous mountains that you can find near Gweedore, in Donegal.
-In fact, Mount Errigal is one of the Derryveagh Mountains.
+Mount Errigal is one of Ireland’s marvellous mountains, and you can find it near Gweedore, in Donegal.
+Mount Errigal is one of the Derryveagh Mountains.
 It is also recognised as the highest point in the whole county.
 Locals of the county refer to those mountains as the Seven Sisters.
-They are all tall and look brilliant; however, Errigal is the tallest peak of all of them.
+They are tall and look brilliant; however, Errigal is the tallest peak.

 Narin/Portnoo Beach